What Is a Tongue Twister?

-A tongue twister is a sentence that is difficult to pronounce due to similarities in certain sounds.
+A tongue twister is a sentence that is difficult to pronounce due to similarities in the sounds of the words.
 Because these sounds are similar, you have to concentrate considerably in order to pronounce the sentence correctly.
-Tongue-twisters are found in most languages and a very famous one in English is as follows: –
+Tongue twisters are found in most languages and a very famous one in English is as follows: –

 She sells seashells on the sea shore.